 Phase Two Masterplans for TVSP

-The second commission for Ryder Architecture will take the total development potential to 74,300sqm and further the park’s flexible design accommodation opportunities.
+The second commission will take the total development potential to 74,300sqm and further the park’s flexible design accommodation opportunities.

 The major step forward follows phase one placemaking designs by the international practice for a flagship gateway on the Thames Valley Science Park (TVSP) site in The University of Reading, which was initially approved in October, 2015.

 The commercial campus development will create international appeal to knowledge intensive companies and commercially focused research organisations for the University of Reading and also aim to attract new external innovative businesses to the site.